apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 ## 3. Part 2: Teacher View
 After playing the game, you are ready to take the role of a teacher.
 This part is divided into three sections: Tutorial, Create Your Own Challenge, and Post-Questionnaire.

+Know that there is a specific "Teacher View" tab on the "How to Play" page, which may be useful before this part.
+It's a quick read!

+### 3.1 Tutorial

+#### 3.1.1 The Challenge Manager Pages
+This tutorial intends to guide you through the process of creating a challenge.
+To start, go to the "Challenge Manager" page.
+For this part, we invite you to open the same challenge you beat, to see how it came to be and read go through this part while checking it.

+To do that, one just have to go to an existing challenge and click the "Edit" button.
+Obviously, to create a new challenge, one should click the "Create Challenge" button.

+After opening a challenge, you will see a form with several fields.
+The first two are the initial board state and the code file associated with the challenge.
+These should be familiar to you, as they are what you are first shown when opening the challenge you played.

+While in this page you can only select existing entries for the initial pair of fields, you can create new ones by going to the "Challenge Content Creator" (click [here](https://fe.up.pt/gamflew/#/challenge-content-creator)).
+There, you can create new board states to initialize challenges and new code files to associate with them.
+They're pretty self-explanatory, only requiring a name and their content (check ["How to Play"](https://fe.up.pt/gamflew/#/how-to) for more details).
+We will be using the page later in the tutorial.

+After the first two fields, there is a pretty standard form: this is where everything is filled up (challenge title, its objective, the hint shown to struggling students, coverage type, difficulty).